rms095/extra_fields/README.md

 issue :
 1. cant hold values
+    - ? not clear; syntax `{{ signup_form.as_p }}` could be tried.
-2. cant verify wheather data is actually stored or not
+2. cant verify weather data is actually stored or not
+    - Yes, values are getting saved in their respective tables.